 Chapter 503 of the Statutes of 1988 dictates the management and retention of Governors' Records in California.
 This legislation enacted section 6268 of the Government Code and added gubernatorial records to the California Public Records Act.
 Under section 6268 of the Government Code, all administrations following George Deukmejian are required to transfer all gubernatorial records to the State Archives.
 The enrolled bill files, press releases, and speech files are open to the public as soon as the Governor leaves office.
 Writings related to applications for clemency or extradition are available for research after the cases has been closed for a period of at least 25 years.
 The Governor may restrict all other records for up to 50 years or the death of the Governor, whichever is later.

 Prior to this legislation, California Governors were required to preserve only a small group of records that were considered to be "public".
 Most Governors, though not all, deposited these records at the State Archives.
-The Records of the Governor's Office finding aid identifies the deposits made by each governor from 1849–1975.

 The California State Archives holds the following types of records created by Governors' administrations from 1959–1991: enrolled bill files, press releases, speech files, and writings related to applications for clemency or extradition.